naylinhtut20/Sales-Analyzer/README.md

-# 📊 Sales Data Analysis Project
+📊 Sales Data Analysis Project

-This is a Python-based data analysis project using **Pandas** and **Matplotlib**.

-It analyzes product sales data and provides insights such as:
+This project analyzes product sales data using Python, Pandas, and Matplotlib to extract meaningful business insights.

-- Highest revenue brand
-- Category profitability
-- Most expensive product
-- Best-selling product
-- Correlation between price and sales
+🎯 Objective

+The goal of this project is to understand sales performance and identify key patterns such as revenue distribution, product performance, and relationships between price and sales.

+📈 Key Insights
+💰 Highest Revenue Brand – Identifies which brand generates the most income 📊 Category Profitability – Compares revenue across product categories 💎 Most Expensive Product – Finds premium products in the dataset 🔥 Best-Selling Product – Determines the most popular item 🔗 Price vs Sales Correlation – Analyzes the relationship between price and demand

 ---